APIs and Endpoints

 Cookie parameters

-Sent as cookies on the upstream request:
+Sent as cookies on the upstream request, joined into a single Cookie header:

 parameters: